Mooven's General Terms

 3.3 Customer Material: From time to time, you may provide Customer Material to Mooven to enable Mooven to provide Services to you.
 You confirm that:

-a) you will provide all Customer Material to Mooven in accordance with this Agreement, and the applicable Order Form;
+a) you will provide all Customer Material to Mooven in accordance with this Agreement, and the applicable Customer Agreement;

-b) the Customer Material is sufficiently accurate and complete to enable Mooven to provide the Services to the levels required by, and in compliance with, the relevant Order Form;
+b) the Customer Material is sufficiently accurate and complete to enable Mooven to provide the Services to the levels required by, and in compliance with, the relevant Customer Agreement;

 c) you have all necessary permissions, rights, title and interests in and to the Customer Material to enable you to provide such to Mooven as contemplated in this Agreement, and to enable Mooven to use it in accordance with this Agreement to perform the Services, including any necessary consents from individuals or third parties to which Customer Material relates in accordance with the New Zealand Privacy Act 1993 or requivalent;